 No prior coding or technical experience is required, and they're a great option if you want to create a simple site quickly.
 Some offer significantly more design flexibility, and can even provide coding access for advanced editing.

 The top 3 best website builders right now

-As our choice for the best website builder catering for all needs, Wix has hundreds of templates, a flexible editor, and a user-friendly drag-and-drop interface, packaged within fairly-priced plans.
-The full website builder is included with the free package, each plan has a 14-day money-back guarantee, and upgrades provide an ad-free experience plus a raft of extra features.
+Our pick of the best website builders, Wix has hundreds of templates, a flexible editor, and a user-friendly, drag-and-drop interface.
+The full builder is included with its free package, while fairly-priced plans have a 14-day money-back guarantee, an ad-free experience, and more advanced tools and features.

 Any business can use Squarespace, but we found it to be particularly suitable for creatives.
-With over 500 professionally-designed templates available, alongside plenty of options for customisation, the builder also provides designs for ecommerce sites, portfolios, blogs, and company websites.
+With over 500 professionally-designed templates, and plenty of customization options, it's great for ecommerce sites, portfolios, blogs, and high-quality company sites.

-GoDaddy's website builder, packaged with its web hosting services, is simple and easy to use.
-Compatibility and improved security come as part of the package, while other features include excellent support and powerful analytics, and its drag-and-drop interface allows for personalization.
+GoDaddy's website builder is simple and easy to use.
+Compatibility and improved security, alongside excellent support and powerful analytics, help maintain its position among the top builders; while its drag-and-drop interface allows for increased personalization.